Towards Foundations of Categorical Cybernetics

 Parametrised optics β agents with tunable parameters

 A parametrised optic adds parameters: the forward map depends on a parameter (policy/weights), and the backward map produces a parameter update.
 This is the agent abstraction.
-The parameter is what gets updated by learning.
+The parameter is what learning updates.

 Confidence: Simplified.
-Real selection relations are on parametrised optics in a monoidal category.
-Same predicate structure.
+Real selection relations live on parametrised optics in a monoidal category, with the context k derived from the optic's backward channel.
+Same two-place predicate structure.

 Composing agents β wiring optics

 Two parametrised optics compose by wiring: agent 1's forward output feeds agent 2's forward input (the action becomes the observation), and agent 2's backward output feeds agent 1's backward input (consequences flow back).
-The composition of goals is: the whole system satisfies the goal if each agent satisfies its local goal given the context provided by the other.
+The whole system satisfies the composite goal when each agent satisfies its local goal given the context the other provides.

 Notation reference